 Two Medicine River Camp

 This camp is located on the South Fork of the Two Medicine River.
 It is approximately a 2-hour ride from the nearest trailhead.
-It is our late season guided camp.
+It is our general season guided camp.
 Our close proximity to Glacier National Park allows us to hunt the residential elk herds as well as some elk migrating out of the park to their wintering grounds.
 The valley is covered intermittently by open hillsides and dense timber in the bottomland.
 We use this camp for our late (general) season guided hunts in late October and early November.
 By November, we can usually count on snow at this camp.

-We typically limit the size of the early season camps to six hunters per trip.
+We typically limit the size of the early season camps to six hunters per trip in the early season camp.
 Camps of this size are consistent with the quality of hunt we provide.
 We are fortunate that our hunting areas are strategically located such that we can disperse hunters widely into quality areas.
 We will gladly accommodate hunting parties smaller than six.
 There is no extra charge for small groups.
 We will also take single hunters in the guided camps.
 If multiple, independent groups want the same hunt, we may choose at our discretion to combine them in the same camp.
 Unguided and guided hunts are not mixed, but we may choose to fill hunts up to a maximum of six hunters in a guided camp and up to four hunters in an unguided camp.

-We typically limit the size of the late season camps to four hunters per trip.
+We typically limit the size of the general season camps to four hunters per trip.
 Camps of this size are consistent with the quality of hunt we provide and give us a good chance of getting guys on animals.